SCPR/kpcc-data-team/data/rail-graph/ontime_writeup.md

 * The 720 bus, which has the highest ridership of any route, is one of the latest in the system, departing from stops late nearly 30 percent of the time.
 * Buses speed up on highways.
 The Silver Line uses express lanes, and stays timely (17.6 percent late).
 The 577 uses HOV lanes, arriving late 18.7 percent of the time.

 Buses have gotten slightly more timely in recent years, according to the data.
 20.1 percent of the trips tracked by the the Metro in 2012 were classified as late arrivals.
 In 2013, that number fell to 19.2 percent and in 2014 it was 19.1 percent.
-The data tracks millions of stops each year, so a even the 0.1 percent improvement in 2014 meant that buses reached stops on schedule an additional 146,000 times.
+The data tracks millions of stops each year, so a even the 0.1 percent improvement in 2014 meant that buses were on schedule an additional 146,000 times.

 The data, provided by the Metro in response to a Public Records Act request, tallies 74,425,377 stops by its buses and trains across Los Angeles County, from December 2011 to November 2014.
 In recent years, the Metro has outfitted buses with equipment that tracks when and were they open and shut their doors.
 Each night, that data is downloaded from buses and matched to bus schedules to determine how many departed early, on-time and late.